botlabs-gg/yagpdb-docs-v2/content/docs/roles/self-assignable-roles.md

 ### Custom message

 To create a custom message for your role menu like event role menu you saw above, you will need to send a message.
-Then get the ID of the message by following the steps in [how to get a message ID](#how-to-get-a-message-id-desktop) and type in the following command, `-rolemenu create (group name) -m (message id)`.
+Then get the ID of the message by following the steps in [how to get a message ID](#how-to-get-a-message-id-desktop) and type in the following command, `/rolemenu create (group name) -m (message id)`.
 You would then complete the role menu like you would any normal role menu.

 ### Disabling DM confirmation

-If you do not want the bot to send you a DM when you are given or removed from a role, type in the following command `-rolemenu update (message id) -nodm`.
+If you do not want the bot to send you a DM when you are given or removed from a role, type in the following command `/rolemenu update (message id) -nodm`.

 After you have finish editing or creating your role menu, it will display whether DM notifications are enabled or not.
 Note that YAGPDB does not allow you to disable error messages such as cool-down messages with the `nodm` switch or any other method.